jsirianni3/one-year-of-calls/README.md

 # one-year-of-calls
-A processing sketch that generates a data visualization consisting of one year's worth of cell phone use.
+A Processing sketch that generates a data visualization consisting of one year's worth of cell phone use.

 ### Dependencies
-To run, download the processing IDE https://processing.org/download/
+To run, download the Processing IDE https://processing.org/download/

 Requires the controlP5 library
 >Sketch > Import Library > Add Library > Search for controlP5 > Install